 Cold Hands and Feet From Hyperventilation

 Hyperventilation may also be the cause of your cold sensations, particularly if they are in your hands and feet.
-Those that have anxiety may be more prone to hyperventilating, which is when your body has more oxygen then it needs because breathing too quickly caused you to dispel your carbon dioxide.
+Those who have anxiety may be more prone to hyperventilating, which is when your body has more oxygen than it needs because breathing too quickly caused you to dispel your carbon dioxide.
 Your body needs carbon dioxide to operate.

 When you're low on carbon dioxide, it often feels like the opposite - it feels like you're not getting enough oxygen, so you continue to try to take in more air than you need and continue to hyperventilate.
 This causes your blood to flow less efficiently, which may cause your body to cool down - especially in areas far away from your heart, like your hands and your feet.
 Once your hands and feet are cold, it often feels like your whole body is cold.

 Many people experience cold chills when they are suddenly flush with fear.
 This is incredibly common before anxiety attacks.
 Those that realize they may be about to experience a panic attack or those that fear it because they have felt one of their common triggers often get a cold chill up their spine.
 Those who simply have frightening thoughts may have experienced this as well.

 This is also the activation of your fight-or-flight system.
 It's not entirely clear why the body decides to experience these chills.
 They appear to be the result of epinephrine/adrenaline being immediately released from your symptom, and are very likely your body's preventative measure to ensure that the subsequent adrenaline doesn't cause too quick an increase in body temperature.
 In a way, your body may be cooling you down before you heat up so that you don't heat up as much or as quickly.